-- estimate of the standard deviation of the sampling distribution of sample means (or standard error of the mean)
+- an estimate of the standard deviation of the sampling distribution of sample means (or standard error of the mean)

 It is calculated as

-If you care about how these formulas are derived, you can read excellent explanation here, starting from Chapter 9.
+If you care about how these formulas are derived, you can read an excellent explanation here, starting from Chapter 9.

 - • Hypergeometric Distribution.
 Probability density function, cumulative distribution function, mean and variance